-- 1. Remove the 7/8-in. knockout or plug from the right side of the casing.
-See Fig. 15 for suggested knockout or plug removal technique. - 2.
-Remove the pre-formed rubber drain elbow and two spring clamps from the loose parts bag. - 3.
+- Remove the 7/8-in. knock-out from the right side of the casing.
+See Fig. 16 for suggested knockout removal technique. - Remove the pre-formed rubber drain elbow and two spring clamps from the loose parts bag. - 3.
 Slide a spring clamp 1-inch (25 mm) down the plain end (the end without the formed grommet) of the drain elbow. - 4.
-From inside the casing, insert the formed grommet end of the elbow through the 7/8-in. hole in the casing. - 5.
-Pull the grommet through the casing from the outside until it is seated in the hole. - 6.
-Attach the plain end of the drain elbow to the outlet stub on the drain trap.
+From inside the casing, insert the formed grommet end of the elbow through the 7/8-in. knockout in the casing. - 5.
+Pull the grommet through the casing from the outside until it is seated in the knockout - Attach the plain end of the drain elbow to the outlet stub on the drain trap.
 Secure the drain elbow to the trap with the spring clamp.